react-navigation/react-navigation/packages/react-native-tab-view/README.md

 - `canJumpToTab` - optional callback which accepts a route, and returns a boolean indicating whether jumping to the tab is allowed
 - `lazy` - whether to load tabs lazily when you start switching
 - `initialLayout` - optional object containing the initial `height` and `width`, can be passed to prevent the one frame delay in rendering
-- `renderPager` - optional callback which renders a pager responsible for handling swipes
+- `renderPager` - optional callback which returns a react element to handle swipe gesture and animation
-- `renderHeader` - optional callback which renders a header, useful for a top tab bar
+- `renderHeader` - optional callback which returns a react element to use as top tab bar
-- `renderFooter` - optional callback which renders a footer, useful for a bottom tab bar
+- `renderFooter` - optional callback which returns a react element to use as bottom tab bar
-- `renderScene` - callback which renders a single scene
+- `renderScene` - callback which returns a react element to use as a scene

 Any other props are passed to the underlying pager.